hande-qmc/hande/documentation/manual/input/systems/generic.rst

 For cylindrically symmetrical systems, the :math:`L_z` (z-component of orbital angular momentum) operator commutes with the Hamiltonian, and this can be a convenient symmetry to conserve.
 :math:`L_z` is measured in units of :math:`\hbar`.
 Normal FCIDUMP files do not contain orbitals which are eigenfunctions of the :math:`L_z` operator, so they must be transformed using post-processing.
 The TransLz  script from the `NECI <https://github.com/ghb24/NECI_STABLE>`_ project can be used for this purpose.
 The FCIDUMP file header format has been modified to include additional parameters: SYML, and SYMLZ which have a list of values, one for each orbital.

 SYML gives the magnitude of L for the orbital if known (or -20 if not) but is not used.

 SYMLZ give the eigenvalue of :math:`L_z` (the :math:`m_l` value).
-Orbitals with defined values of :math:`L_z` are likely to be complex-valued, but luckily the integrals involving them are not, so although the FCIDUMP file must be translated, it still retains the same format (see comments in ``src/read_in.F90`` and ``src/molecular_integrals.F90`` for details if you wish to create FCIDUMP files by other means).
+Orbitals with defined values of :math:`L_z` are likely to be complex-valued, but luckily the integrals involving them are not, so althoughthe FCIDUMP file must be translated, it still retains the same format (see comments in ``src/read_in.F90``, ``src/molecular_integrals.F90`` and :ref:`fcidump_format` for details if you wish to create FCIDUMP files by other means).

 .. warning::